jihodavidjun/incremental_flow_accel/README.md

 The system wraps around OpenLane’s `flow.tcl` using Python’s `subprocess` interface and automatically:
 - Tracks design and configuration file changes using SHA256 hashing.
 - Detects which stages (e.g., synthesis, floorplan, CTS) are affected.
-- Re-invokes the OpenLane flow **only from the modified stage** onward (still reuses cached layout and timing data for unchanged stages).
+- Re-invokes the OpenLane flow starting from the earliest modified stage onward, reusing cached layout and timing data for all prior stages.
 - Logs runtime data to a CSV file for benchmarking runtime and QoR consistency.

 This approach aims to **reduce full-flow turnaround time** during iterative design debugging, while preserving design quality.